Online sales jump on Cyber Monday, eBay shines

 SAN FRANCISCO Online sales jumped on Cyber Monday, sending e-commerce retailers' shares higher and suggesting strong growth from earlier in the holiday shopping season is continuing for now.

-Sales on eBay Inc's (EBAY.O) online marketplace were particularly strong and Amazon.com Inc (AMZN.O) continued its rapid holiday shopping season growth, according to early Cyber Monday data released by e-commerce firm ChannelAdvisor.
+Sales on eBay Inc's online marketplace were particularly strong and Amazon.com Inc continued its rapid holiday shopping season growth, according to early Cyber Monday data released by e-commerce firm ChannelAdvisor.

 EBay's shares climbed 4.9 percent to close at $51.40.
 The stock hit an intra-day high of $51.78, the highest level since early 2005.
 Amazon's shares gained 1.6 percent to $243.62.